drkocoglu/Multiphase-Production-Forecasting-Models/README.md

 ##
 **Data Pre-processing for Time Series based Forecasting (RNN variations):**
-- Many-to-Many (fully available)
+- **Many-to-Many** (fully available)
-- Many-to-One (available as an example at the end of the script)
+- **Many-to-One** (available as an example (commented out for user's convenience) at the end of the script - tested and confirmed to be working)
-- One-to-Many (available but, requires slight modification to the script - change window generator settings)
+- **One-to-Many** (available but, requires slight modification to the script - change window generator settings)
-- One-to-One (available but, requires slight modification to the script - change window generator settings)
+- **One-to-One** (available but, requires slight modification to the script - change window generator settings)

 ##
 **Deep Learning Models (RNN variations) & Machine Learning Models (ANN) for Simultanously Forecasting Multiphase (Oil/Gas/Water) Production Time Series:**
-- LSTM
+- **LSTM**
-- GRU
+- **GRU**
-- Bi-directional LSTM
+- **Bi-directional LSTM**
-- Bi-directional GRU
+- **Bi-directional GRU**
-- ANN (Multi Layer Perceptron)
+- **Deep-ANN** (Multi Layer Perceptron with a non-linear activation function)
-- Linear Regression (with shallow ANN)
+- **Linear Regression** (with single layer ANN using a linear activation function)

 ##
 **Additional Content:**
+- Creation of Tensor datasets.
+    - Allows faster training but, some information loss is possible - requires checking the model accuracy after training to ensure reasonable loss of accuracy vs. training speed gain.
+- Different normalization methods for time series (z-score & min-max normalization)
+    - In this case, the normalization was instance based and each producing well was normalized using its own individual statistics.
+    - In this project, min-max normalization with a Dense sigmoid activation as the final layer of each model was used to predict the outcomes to avoid negative predictions after de-normalization (transforming the normalized values to its original scale).
+    - In this case, the reason behind using instance based min-max normalization with a final Dense layer using the sigmoid activation was because the behavior of producing wells (declining behavior) was predictable & the possible maximum and minimum values of production were known.
+        - It was assumed that the maximmum value within an individual oil & gas well was already observed within 6 months of production and the mimimum production possible was "~0".
+        - The min-max normalization scheme transformed the target outputs within the 0-1 range and the sigmoid activation function was used to guess a the range of target outputs that lie between 0-1.
+        - The same strategy may not work for problems in different domains and it is recommended to consider the problem domain when normalizing the dataset and creating the model.
-- Training tensorflow models (The models mentioned)
+- Training Tensorflow models (The models mentioned in the contents).
-- Saving/ Loading the tensorflow models
+- Saving/ Loading the Tensorflow models.
-- Displaying/Visualizing & Saving Plots of Multiphase Time Series Forecasts
+- Displaying/Visualizing & Saving Plots of Multiphase Time Series Forecasts.
-- Recognizing Loaded Models
+- Recognizing Loaded Models (recognizes the type of model by checking layer types, etc.).
-- Creating & Modfiying Models
+- Creating & Modfiying Models.
-    - A Flexible Function that allows creating user desired layers, units,  model type (uni-directional vs. bi-directional), etc.
+    - A flexible function that allows creating desired layers, units,  model type (uni-directional vs. bi-directional), etc.
+    - Additional benefits: convenient for users & necessary for running Optuna trials.
-- Optimizing Models with Optuna using the "Flexible Function" (Tree Parzen Estimator - TPE)
+- Optimizing Models with Optuna using the "Flexible Function" (Tree Parzen Estimator - TPE).
-- Saving/Loading Predictions/Results (pickles)
+- Saving/Loading Predictions/Results (as pickle).
-- Creating Custom Loss Functions
+- Creating custom loss functions (can be modified).
-- Saving/Loading Custom Loss Results
+- Saving/Loading custom loss results (useful for checking/re-checking a previously trained model's performance without re-running model predictions).

 ##
 **Citation:**